paulbradshaw/cleaning/sentencestonumbers.md

 * Convert years and months to a number
 * Convert years and months to a common measure (total months)

-## Identify where the years/months are detailed
+## Identify where the years/months are detailed: using `SEARCH`

-Use `SEARCH` to tell you where the first mention of a word appears.
+The function `SEARCH` will tell you where the first mention of a word appears.
 It’s case-insensitive:

-`=search("year",G14)`
+`=SEARCH("year",G14)`

 *Translation: Search for where year appears in `I2`*

 This (written in cell I2) returns a position, e.g. 4.
 If it doesn’t find it, it returns `#VALUE`

-We assume that the number of years appears 3 positions before that (one space, plus two digits).
+We assume that the number of years appears 3 positions *before* that (one space, plus two digits).
 So we subtract 3 to get the position of the *number* of years.

 `=search("year",G14)-3`

 ## Extract the number of years/months (and correct for problems)

-If it’s a single figure, we should get just the space before it, which is fine.
+If it’s a single figure, we should get just the space before it, which we will deal with below.
 But if it’s at the start of a line, we won’t, and will get an error instead.

 So we need a new column (L) to correct for that: